 In order to diagnose nearsightedness, a basic eye exam must be completed.
 There are a number of treatment options when it comes to this condition, which focus on improving the vision by helping to focus light on the retina.
 Treatment options include:

 Prescription Lenses: This may include eyeglasses or contact lenses.
 There is a large selection of eyeglass frames available today, and lens choices include single vision, bifocals trifocals, and progressive multifocals.
 Content lenses are worn directly on the eyes, and are available in a range of materials and designs.

-Individuals who are having trouble clearly seeing things that are in the distance can benefit from a visit to our office.
-If this blurred vision is so pronounced that you cannot perform certain tasks as well as you wish you could, or if your vision detracts from enjoying specific activities, an eye exam is needed to diagnose and treat your condition.
+Individuals who are having trouble clearly seeing things that are in the distance benefit from a visit to our office.
+If this blurred vision is so pronounced that you cannot perform certain tasks as well as you wish you could, or if your vision detracts from enjoying specific activities, an eye exam is needed to diagnose and subsequently treat your condition.

 If you are interested in learning more about nearsightedness and our treatment options, contact Eye Care Physicians of New Jersey today.
 We will be happy to assist you in scheduling your initial appointment with one of our eye care specialists.